Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Dataset

 The resulting distributions for each subset of the data are detailed in Table \ref{tab:dataset_distribution}.
 As noted, the dataset suffers a lack of data at higher reflectivity and wind speeds.
 Indeed, as an example, only two wide-swaths contain wind speeds above 12 m/s, and only one has wind speeds above 16 m/s.
 It can also be noted that the standard deviation of the SAR surface roughness is higher when wind speed is higher than 12 m/s.

 The reflectivity is divided into four intervals: [0, 24.7], [24.7, 31.5], [31.5, 38.8] and [38.8, +$\infty$] dBZ.
-With the general NEXRAD radar formula \citep{NexradHandbook}, these intervals can be approximated in terms of rainfall by [0, 1], [1, 3], [3, 10], and [10, +$\infty$] mm/h.
-Therefore, three segmentation masks are generated by thresholding at these values.
-The objective of the precipitation estimation thus shifts from a continuous regression to the segmentation of the following overlapping precipitation classes: $\geq$ 24.7 dBZ, $\geq$ 31.5 dBZ, and $\geq$ 38.8 dBZ.
+Incidentally, according to the general NEXRAD radar formula \cite{NexradHandbook}, these intervals can be approximated in terms of rainfall by thresholds at 1 mm/h, 3 mm/h and 10 mm/h.
+The precipitation estimation is tackled not from a continuous regression, which is difficult because of the aforementioned discrepancies between Sentinel-1 and NEXRAD sensors, but as the segmentation of the following rainfall classes: $\geq$ 24.7 dBZ, $\geq$ 31.5 dBZ, and $\geq$ 38.8 dBZ.
 Reflectivities below 24.7 dBZ are considered to be rain-free.
-A direct approach, to predict continuous reflectivity, proved difficult due to the rarity of the strongest rain events and the poor correlation between the reflectivity value and the SAR signature.
-The non-uniform distribution of NEXRAD reflectivity is also problematic because low reflectivities are over-represented, as shown in Figure \ref{fig:a_priori_distribution}.b.
+The direct prediction of reflectivity values proved difficult due to the scarcity of the strongest rain events and the low correlation between the reflectivity value and the SAR signature.
+The non-uniform distribution of NEXRAD reflectivity is also an issue because low reflectivities are over-represented, as shown in Figure \ref{fig:a_priori_distribution}.b.
+The proposed segmentation-based formulation addresses these challenges.
+Overall, the resulting datatset of 1570 patches, divided in training (1243 patches), validation (153 patches) and test sets (174 patches) is available on kaggle at: \url{www.kaggle.com/rignak/sentinel1-nexrad}.